g-leech/argmin-gravitas/_posts/2018-03-01-Russell's-anti-scepticism.markdown

 <center>- Russell</center><br>

 Did Russell naturalise epistemology, do virtue epistemology, or employ an ethics of belief?
-Well, his last major philosophical work, _Human Knowledge_ (1948) pre-dates Quine’s launching of the naturalising project by twenty years, and also pre-dates the first explicit piece of ‘virtue epistemology’ by thirty years - so the claim looks like absurd revisionism.
+Well, his last major philosophical work, _Human Knowledge_ (1948) pre-dates Quine’s launching of the naturalising project by twenty years, and also pre-dates the first explicit piece of ‘virtue epistemology’ by thirty years - so the idea is absurd revisionism.

-But anachronism has its use: there are few absolutely novel concepts and questions involved in these new approaches to epistemology; they are shifts in emphasis and method, away from the so-called “doxastic paradigm”.
-(Aristotle, for instance, can be artlessly seen as a virtue epistemologist, and there have recently been considered accounts of René Descartes, Pierre Duhem and even (tenuously) WVO Quine as virtue epistemologists.)
+But anachronism has its use: there are few absolutely novel concepts and questions in these new approaches to epistemology; they are shifts in emphasis and method, away from the so-called “doxastic paradigm”.
+(Aristotle, for instance, can be artlessly seen as a virtue epistemologist, and there have recently been considered accounts of René Descartes, <a href="{{duhem}}">Pierre Duhem</a> and even (tenuously) WVO Quine as virtue epistemologists.)

-The following drastic reconstruction of Russell is motivated by Sosa’s notes on _HK_, and by the prospect of salvaging Russell’s responses to radical scepticism.
+Let's see if we can fix Russell’s responses to radical scepticism.
 I focus on his tacit use of epistemic norms (hence, ‘ethics of belief’), rather than on virtue theory or naturalism.
-The trick will be to preserve Russell’s trenchant realism and HK’s early naturalistic epistemology in this meta-epistemological context.
-I draw on two of his books in isolation: The Problems of Philosophy of 1912 and Human Knowledge of 1948.
-(They were chosen largely to ensure two contrasting systems.)
+The trick will be to preserve Russell’s realism and _HK_’s early naturalistic epistemology in meta-epistemology.
+I draw on two of his books: _The Problems of Philosophy_ (1912) and _Human Knowledge_ (1948).

-“Virtue epistemology”: naturalism + normativity + speech-act theory + practical reason.
+<center>“Virtue epistemology”: naturalism + normativity + speech-act theory + practical reason. </center>

 <br>